modcavestory/modcavestory.github.io/docs/guide/intro/install.md

 3. Move the `data/Resources` and `data/PixTone` folders to somewhere else, as they are not used by ModCS.
 4. Create a `Scripts` folder in `data` and create an empty `main.lua` file there.
 (Make sure you edit the file extension).
 5. From a vanilla ModCS install copy the `data/bullet.tbl` file (Or from a PC Cave Story+ install copy the `data/base/bullet.tbl` file) to your mod's `data` folder.
+6. From a vanilla ModCS install copy the `data/caret.tbl` file to your mod's `data` folder.
-6. Using [The King's Table](/guide/intro/editors/#022-the-kings-table) convert your `data/mrmap.bin` file to a `stage.tbl`.
+7. Using [The King's Table](/guide/intro/editors/#022-the-kings-table) convert your `data/mrmap.bin` file to a `stage.tbl`.
-7. Replace your mod EXE with the ModCS EXE.
+8. Replace your mod EXE with the ModCS EXE.